narendranaren14/azure-iot-sdk-c/provisioning_service_client/samples/prov_sc_bulk_operation_sample/readme.md

     2. This sample uses TPM attestations.
 You can also use X509 Attestations, by following the instructions laid out in the Individual Enrollment    sample instead.

+        1. You must use an endorsement key for a TPM attestation.
+If you do not have a physical device with a TPM, you can create a Registration ID yourself, and use the following endorsement key for testing purposes:

+            ```AToAAQALAAMAsgAgg3GXZ0SEs/gakMyNRqXXJP1S124GUgtk8qHaGzMUaaoABgCAAEMAEAgAAAAAAAEAxsj2gUScTk1UjuioeTlfGYZrrimExB+bScH75adUMRIi2UOMxG1kw4y+9RW/IVoMl4e620VxZad0ARX2gUqVjYO7KPVt3dyKhZS3dkcvfBisBhP1XH9B33VqHG9SHnbnQXdBUaCgKAfxome8UmBKfe+naTsE5fkvjb/do3/dD6l4sGBwFCnKRdln4XpM03zLpoHFao8zOwt8l/uP3qUIxmCYv9A7m69Ms+5/pCkTu/rK4mRDsfhZ0QLfbzVI6zQFOKF/rwsfBtFeWlWtcuJMKlXdD8TXWElTzgh7JS4qhFzreL0c1mI0GCj+Aws0usZh7dLIVPnlgZcBhgy1SSDQMQ==```

         2. Replace the `[Registration Id #1]` and `[Registration Id #2]` each with a unique Reigstration ID, and `[Endorsement Key]` with the Endorsement Key.
 Note that in this example for simplicity we will use the same endorsement key for both individual enrollments, but you can (and should) use different ones.
             ```c
             const char* endorsementKey = "[Endorsement Key]";